Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Sidewall Pizza Company – Handcrafted Pizzas with Fresh Toppings

-Sidewall’s pizzas are thin-crust and loaded with fresh toppings, from classic pepperoni to veggie-heavy combos.
+Sidewall’s offers thin-crust pizzas loaded with fresh toppings, from classic pepperoni to veggie-heavy combos.
 The restaurant is modern and clean, with plenty of space for families or groups.
 They also have gluten-free crusts and vegan cheese, making it easy for mixed-diet groups.

 Revelry – Modern American Small Plates & Cocktails

 Revelry has more of a date-night vibe than the other casual spots.
-The menu is designed for sharing — think pork belly bites, charred veggies, and sliders.
+The menu is designed for sharing.
+They offer dishes such as pork belly bites, charred veggies, and sliders.
 Their cocktail list changes often, and the bartenders know their stuff.
 It’s a nice middle ground if you don’t want full-on fine dining but still want something polished.

 Rice – Authentic Thai Cuisine